-Stroudsburg, Oct.
-22, 1857 .- tf A The undersigned respectfully in- Forms the citizens of Stroudsburg and vicinity, that he has commenced GUNSMITHING BUSINESS, near Kautz's Blacksmith shop, on William | a perfect cure st., and is fully prepared to do all kinds Godleib Auracher, Thomas W. Rhodes, of work in his line, with neatness and despatch.
-Having had twenty years experience in this business, he hopes will be an inducement for the people to give out of the system the effects of medicine at Repairing of all kinds promptly attended to.
+GUNSMITH.
+The undersigned respectfully in- The undersigned respectfully in-forms the citizens of Stroudsburg and vicinity, that he has commenced GUNSMITHING BUSINESS, near Kautz's Blacksmith shop, on William st., and is fully prepared to do all kinds of work in his line, with neatness and desperience in this business, he hopes will a perfect cure be an inducement for the people to give Repairing of all kinds promptly attend- of Cholera. ed to.
 Rifles made to order.
-PHOTOGRAHS In every Style of the Art.
+LEWIS KEINEST.
 Stroudsburg, June 14, 1855.